Boutique Hotels Mexico City

 This area is great if you are looking for a larger hotel in CDMX like the St. Regis, The Marriott, The Hilton or The Sofitel, but not great if you are looking for a Mexico City boutique hotel experience.
 The hotels along Paseo de La Reforma (one of the city’s largest boulevards) are typically of the large chain, skyscraper variety.

-Now of course, these giants come with some amenities that even the best boutique hotel in Mexico City may not be able to offer, such a pool, a spa, a choice of bars and restaurants, and a large fitness facility.
-See Reforma hotels.
+Now of course, these giants come with some amenities that even the best boutique hotel in Mexico City may not be able to offer, such as a large fitness facility, an indoor pool, a hot tub, a luxury full-service spa, a choice of cafes, bars, and casual to fine dining restaurants.

 SANTA FE